dapphub/dapptools/docs/installation.rst

     $ cp ethrun-v0.1.0-osx /usr/local/bin/ethrun
     $ chmod 755 /usr/local/bin/ethrun

-`Getting started with Nix <https://nixos.org/nix/manual/#chap-quick-start>`_ is very easy and you will be glad you did it.
-Its purely functional approach is unique to the domain of package management and it makes Nix quite powerful.
 The rest of the installation process looks like this:

 .. code:: bash